rug-cit-hpc/league-of-robots/roles/rsyslog_client/README.md

  - and/or more servers defined in static_inventory list, inside group named 'rsyslog', and that those servers have been alread already deployed with (first) playbook named 'rsyslog_server'.
-   Each of those rsyslog servers have crated a CA key and certificates.
+   Each of those _rsyslog_ servers have created a CA key and certificates.

 ## II.
 Script procedure